faenuccio-teaching/M2Lyon2425/M2Lyon2425/Lectures/Structures4_lecture.md

     def Injective (f : α → β) : Prop :=
         ∀ ⦃a₁ a₂⦄, f a₁ = f a₂ → a₁ = a₂

-* What are this funny double curly braces `⦃` and `⦄`?
+What are this funny double curly braces `⦃` and `⦄`?

-Lean has a mechanism for automatically insterting implicit λ-variables when needed; so, as soon as it encounters an implicit hole, it populates it with a (potentially anonymous) variable.
-This can be problematic.
+Lean has a mechanism for automatically insterting implicit λ-variables when needed; so, as soon as it encounters an implicit hole, it populates it with an anonymous variable.

+#### This can be problematic.

 Let's define

     def myInjective (f : ℕ → ℕ) : Prop :=
         ∀ {a b : ℕ}, f a = f b → a = b

-with usual implicit variables, and let's see what goes wrong... `⌘`
+with usual implicit variables, and let's see what goes wrong ... → `⌘`

-* The syntax `⦃` introduces so-called *minimally/weakly inserted implicit arguments*, that only becomes populated when something explicit *following them* is provided (lest the whole term would not type-check): if nothing is inserted *after*, they stay implicit and the `λ`-term is treated as a honest term in the `∀`-Type.
+* The syntax `⦃` introduces so-called *minimally/weakly inserted implicit arguments*, that only becomes populated when something explicit *following them* is provided (lest the whole term would not type-check).

+If nothing is inserted *after*, they stay implicit and the `λ`-term is treated as a honest term in the `∀`-Type.

-The reason why `exact @hg` worked is that the role of the `@` is to *disable* this mechanism of automatically populating implicit holes, and this allows to explicitely populate the fields when needed.
+* The reason why `exact @hg` worked is that the role of the `@` is to *disable* this mechanism of automatically populating implicit holes, that also allows to explicitely populate the fields when needed.

-For more on this, see for example https://proofassistants.stackexchange.com/questions/66/in-lean-what-do-double-curly-brackets-mean or https://lean-lang.org/doc/reference/latest/Terms/Functions/#implicit-functions (section §5.3.1).
+For more on this, see for example

--/
+https://proofassistants.stackexchange.com/questions/66/in-lean-what-do-double-curly-brackets-mean

+or

+https://lean-lang.org/doc/reference/latest/Terms/Functions/#implicit-functions (section §5.3.1).

 +++

 # Exercises

-1. When defining a `ModuleWithRel` instance on any `NormedModuleBad` we used the relation "being in the same ball of radius `1`.
+1. When defining a `ModuleWithRel` instance on any `NormedModuleBad` we used the relation "being in the same ball of radius `1`".
 Clearly the choice of `1` was arbitrary.

     Define an infinite collection of instances of `ModuleWithRel` on any `NormedModuleBad` indexed by `ρ : ℝ≥0`, and reproduce both the bad and the good example.